Vegan' corned beef' tempeh hash is a delicious meal of crispy potatoes mixed with fried or sautéed perfectly seasoned cabbage and tempeh.

 - 1 medium onion rough chopped

-- 2 tablespoon vegan Worcester sauce or soy sauce
+- 2 tablespoon vegan Worcester sauce or replace with soy sauce

 - 3 tablespoons nutritional yeast flakes